Intellectual Life

 California Western boasts a distinguished faculty that regularly produces high-impact, influential scholarly works.
 Our faculty have published scholarship in many of the top law journals in the country, and our professors have been cited by regulators, legislators, and jurists at all levels, including those on the United States Supreme Court.
 Our faculty’s scholarship draws on a diverse array of methodologies, addresses a myriad of legal and social problems, and reflects the school's contributions to numerous academic and legal fields.

-View the latest and forthcoming publications by California Western faculty
+View all the latest and forthcoming publications by California Western faculty

 Like my colleagues, I am a lawyer first.
 It defines who I am as a professional.